hoffstadt/DearPyGui/docs/source/tutorials/first-steps.rst

 First Run
 ---------

-Confirm the pip install by runing the code block below.
+Confirm the pip install by running the code block below.

 **Code:**